11 Underground Homes & Why Subterranean Houses Are Up Next

 While the condensation will not cause water to leak into your homes, your walls will retain the moisture and develop mildew.
 Proper insulation will ensure that the temperature of your home matches the temperature outside.
 This will combat moisture retention, dampness and mildew.

-Proper chimneys and other ventilation is also of utmost importance.
+Proper types of chimneys and other ventilation is also of utmost importance.
 The buildup of combustion fumes and other harmful gases can cause health problems.

 Underground Homes are Incredible!